LASWAP ADMISSIONS and ENTRY REQUIREMENTS

 Requests to Repeat an Academic Year

 We do not offer places for re-sit and re-take years.
-Re-sit and re-take years are not funded by the EFA (see paras 107 and 108 of Funding Guidance for young people 2013/14, EFA).
-As a comprehensive and inclusive Sixth Form, we have always sought to support vulnerable students and we will consider requests for exceptions to this where we have evidence of genuine extenuating circumstances which have affected a student’s ability to achieve – these are described by the EFA as “exceptional circumstances outside the control of the student or institution”.
+Re-sit and re-take years are not funded by the ESFA.
+As a comprehensive and inclusive Sixth Form, we have always sought to support vulnerable students and we will consider requests for exceptions to this where we have evidence of genuine extenuating circumstances which have affected a student’s ability to achieve – these are described by the ESFA as “exceptional circumstances outside the control of the student or institution”.
 Provided that the exceptional circumstances no longer persist, such requests will be referred to the Director of Sixth Form, whose decision will be final.
 Where requests are granted, an application should be made following the same process as all applicants.

 Requests to Join at Year 13

-This Policy was drawn up prior to publication of the specifications and assessment requirements for the new A Levels beginning 2015, and therefore may be subject to change.
+This policy was drawn up prior to publication of the specifications and assessment requirements for the new A Levels beginning 2015-17 and the new GCSEs 2017-18, and therefore may be subject to change.